 But it did.
 And now his name comes with thoughts of letters in her bedside drawer, some unsent, some unread; of words that never should have been spoken, by him or by her; and of things that she (and he) wished she could undo but couldn’t.

 The boy of once upon a time has made his choice.

 She doesn’t think she has made hers, but that choice led her here now, her shoes squelching against the cobbled stoned streets, on her way back to the castle after an admittedly unsuccessful, first-time solitary Hogsmeade trip.

 Now this boy, on the other hand… she’s not quite sure what to do with him.
 He stares at her with his glass-rimmed eyes and his face is devoid of his trademark smug smile for once, and all she can think of is how he should really stop being nice to her.
 She’s still mad.
-I suppose it’s unreasonable, holding grudges, but she can’t help it.
+It’s probably unreasonable, holding grudges, but she can’t lie to herself.
 He started it all, didn’t he?
 The person you least want to see you broken shouldn’t have to be the same person to bring you to your breaking point.
-But somehow James Potter managed to do just that with her.
+But everyone knows James Potter hasn’t always been a boy for rules.

 She makes to sidestep him, but two steps away and he’s pulling her back by her arm.

 “What do you want?” she asks, and she has to raise her voice over the sound of the rain pelting down the tin roofs of the shops lining the street.
 It’s unfortunate, really, that he of all people should find her here now, drenched and alone.